Date of Award:

 Chemistry and Biochemistry

 Dinh, Hanh Hong Thi, "Analysis of Ammonia and Volatile Organic Amine Emissions in a Confined Poultry Facility" (2010).
-All Graduate Theses and Dissertations.
-Paper 598.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+598.